New York Yankees general manager Brian Cashman calls this season 'a disaster' | TSN

 Yankees GM Cashman calls season 'a disaster'

-NEW YORK (AP) — Yankees general manager Brian Cashman, faced with the team's worst season in more than 30 years, admitted “it's been a disaster” and promised a search to find out the cause.
+NEW YORK (AP) — In what amounted to a concession speech with the New York Yankees on the verge of their longest losing streak in a century, general manager Brian Cashman proclaimed the season “a disaster” and “an embarrassment" that will lead to job assessments of himself and manager Aaron Boone.

-New York entered Wednesday with a nine-game losing streak and was on the verge of losing 10 in a row for the first time in 110 years.
+New York (61-65), which began the season with baseball's second-highest payroll at $275 million, ended its first nine-game losing streak in 41 years by beating Washington 9-1 Wednesday night on the strength of Aaron Judge's first three-homer game.
+Still, the Yankees are on track for their first losing season since 1992.

-“It's definitely a shock," Cashman said before the Yankees played Washington.
-“We're embarrassed by it.”
+“It’s been a disaster this season.
+Yes, definitely a shock,” Cashman said during a 22-minute pregame news conference.
+“We’re embarrassed by it."

-New York (60-65) had lost nine straight games for the first time since Sept.
-13-21, 1982, hitting .176 during the slide with 21 runs.
-Another defeat would give the Yankees their first 10-game skid since May 21 to June 6, 1913, according to the Elias Sports Bureau.
+New York hit .176 during the slide with 21 runs but avoided what would have been its first 10-game skid since May 21 to June 6, 1913, according to the Elias Sports Bureau.

-Cashman said all options will be examined in looking at injuries, evaluation and underperformance.
-He said those evaluations would include the status of himself and Boone.

-“There’s definitely going to be a lot of internal assessments going on,” he said.
+“We're really obviously disappointed, frustrated, angered,” Cashman said.
+“And that’s representative from every aspect of this franchise from top to bottom.
+And that includes our players, too.
+They care.
+They're fighting.
+I know it doesn’t look like that, but I would say if you try to put yourself in their position, I don’t think anybody wants to go out in front of 40,000 people and lay an egg, whether it’s individually or collectively as a team, because then what comes with that is pretty horrific.”

+Cashman, 56, has been general manager since 1998 and agreed last December to a four-year contract.
+The 50-year-old Boone took over as manager before the 2018 season and has one more guaranteed season in a three-year deal that includes a team option for 2025.

 “You have to be a realist with how far we’re back now from the wild card, who we’re chasing,” injured first baseman Anthony Rizzo said.
 “We’re certainly not out of it, but we have a very, very long shot from being in it.”

+Cashman and Boone met Friday with owner Hal Steinbrenner, who wants a wide-ranging evaluation of the organization.

-The Yankees were 24-40 since peaking at 36-25 on June 4.
-During that stretch, they were last in the majors with a .220 batting average and 237 runs — 10 fewer than lowly Oakland.
+After peaking at 36-25 on June 4, then Yankees went 24-40 over a stretch in which they were last in the majors with a .220 batting average and 237 runs — 10 fewer than lowly Oakland.

 “He's certainly frustrated, obviously, as we all are,” Boone said.
 “But I think we’re all in this together and share that kind of same feeling.
 So I don’t think he’s necessarily pointedly angry at me in these meetings.”